Friedrich List

-Georg Friedrich List (6 August 1789 – 30 November 1846) was a German-American economist and political theorist who developed the nationalist theory of political economy in both Europe and the United States.
+Daniel Friedrich List (6 August 1789 – 30 November 1846) was a German entrepreneur, diplomat, economist and political theorist who developed the nationalist theory of political economy in both Europe and the United States.
 He was a forefather of the German historical school of economics and argued for the Zollverein (a pan-German customs union) from a nationalist standpoint.
 He advocated raising tariffs on imported goods while supporting free trade of domestic goods and stated the cost of a tariff should be seen as an investment in a nation's future productivity.
+His theories and writing also influenced the American school of economics.

 List was a political liberal who collaborated with Karl von Rotteck and Carl Theodor Welcker on the Rotteck-Welckersches Staatslexikon, an encyclopedia of political science that advocated constitutional liberalism and which influenced the Vormärz.
 At the time in Europe, liberal and nationalist ideas were almost inseparably linked, and political liberalism was not yet attached to what was later considered "economic liberalism."
 Emmanuel Todd considers List a forerunner to John Maynard Keynes as a theorist of "moderate or regulated capitalism."

 Biography

 Early life

-List was born in the free imperial city of Reutlingen in the Duchy of Württemberg on August 6, 1789.
-His father, Johannes, was a prosperous master tanner and a city official, and Georg Friedrich was the second son and youngest child in his family.
+Daniel Friedrich List was born in the free imperial city of Reutlingen in the Duchy of Württemberg.
+His date of birth is uncertain, but his baptism is usually given as August 6, 1789.
+His father, Johannes (1746–1813), was a prosperous master tanner and a city official, and his mother was Maria Magdalena (née Schäfer).
+Daniel Friedrich was the second son and youngest child in his family.
 He was educated at the town's Latin School.
-In an apprenticeship at his father's tanning business, List showed little interest in manual labor.
+As an apprentice at his father's tanning business, List showed little interest in manual labor.
 He was apprenticed as a bureaucratic clerk at Blaubeuren.
-After passing his examination, he became Taxes and Warehouses Commissioner in Schelklingen.
+After passing his examination, he entered the administrative service in 1805 and became Taxes and Warehouses Commissioner in Schelklingen.